zhqu1148980644/TMP/leetcode/124-Binary-Tree-Maximum-Path-Sum.md

 2. ##### postorder  O(n) S(log(n))

-- For each node, we calculate the maxinum-sum path that passed through the current node and only contains nodes with highth lower than this node.
+- Replace the system stack with custom stack.
 - `cursum` represents the maximum path sum across the current node(not higher than this).
 - For a certain root node, as the right child will be the previous visited node, we can use a variable `right` to record the right child's `cursum`, While the left child is not, we instead use a `stack` to store `cursum` of these left children.